Morning Coffee: Morgan Stanley bonuses disappoint as Goldman and JPMorgan prepare to announce. Ex-Credit Suisse banker owes fortuitous exit to wife

 Deutsche Bank is strategising takeovers of Commerzbank AG and ABN Amro Bank NV.
 (Bloomberg)

-Profits at Brevan Howard more than tripled to £268m, which is now being shared between staff.
+Profits at Brevan Howard were £147m, which is now being shared between staff.
 (Telegraph)

 Sean Gambino left Eisler to found Baypointe Partners with Eisler backing.
 (Bloomberg)